thk2b/twilio-cli/README.md

 # sms-cli
-Send text messages from the command line
+Send text messages from the command line using twilio.

+The script reads from stdin, from a file or directly from an argument.
+Specify your twilio credentials as environment variables as options.

 ## Usage